gemrb/gemrb.github.io/FAQ.md

 Sure.
 Firstly, a minimal dataset needed to run gemrb is included.
 It just makes sure the engine works, so not that fun.

-Secondly, a minimal demo is included, which sets up an area and your actor.
+Secondly, a short demo is included, which sets up some puzzles and areas for you to explore.

 Thirdly, you could use the
 [bg2 demo](http://www.fileplanet.com/164134/160000/fileinfo/Baldur%27s-Gate-II-Demo-%5BFull-Install%5D)